 The picnic spot at the start of the Dunardry trails is a great vantage point above the Crinan Canal.
 Sit back, enjoy the views and watch the boats negotiating the locks.

-You can choose from four enticing trails here, ranging from a gentle stroll that straddles Dunardry Burn gorge to a climb up An Cruach Mòr, the summit of which offers a 360 degree view of the Argyll coast.
+You can choose from four enticing trails here, ranging from a challenging gorge trail that straddles Dunardry Burn gorge to a climb up An Cruach Mòr, the summit of which offers a 360 degree view of the Argyll coast.

 A gentle wander beneath towering larch and fir trees along the cascades of Dunardry Burn.

-Firm gravel and tarmac surface throughout, with some slightly loose sections.
+Firm gravel surface throughout, with tarmac section, and some slightly loose sections.
 Moderate slopes.
 Includes a bridge and a section along the access road.

 Allow ¼ hour